angelraver/coleccionista/README.md

 ```

+## Estructure
+This frontend connects to the API Collector made in Go lang.
+The uploaded images are saved at GCloud resources.

+## IGDB
+Some features use to the Internet Game Data Base API.

 ### Issues

-If the autocomplet search for VideoGames does not work take a look to the collector golang project, it may be the IGMD (Internet Game Data Base) credentials are expired.
+If the autocomplet search for VideoGames does not work take a look to the collector golang project, it may be the IGDB (Internet Game Data Base) credentials are expired.